 Solicit a review from every single customer (hopefully your satisfied clients will be happy to help you out) to increase your odds.
-Considering that 77% of consumers ignore online reviews that older than 3 months, you should aim for a consistent flow of fresh reviews (at least 2-3 a month).
+Considering that 77% of consumers ignore online reviews that are older than 3 months, you should aim for a consistent flow of fresh reviews (at least 2-3 a month).

 Solicit Reviews at the Right Time

 Strike while the iron is hot, as they say.
 The best time to solicit reviews is at the end of a transaction.
 Don’t save the “review requesting” task for the end of the month or for when your workload is easier.

 By then, your customer’s enthusiasm might have cooled off.
 They could see your review request as one more thing added to their to-do list.

 So make a habit to solicit reviews as soon as the transaction is done, when the client is most likely to respond.

 Make it a Breeze

 Leaving reviews should be smooth and painless.
 This might seem obvious, but many businesses fail to make it easy for customers to leave a review.

 Tell your customers exactly where you want them to leave reviews, and include a direct link to your review platforms.